TamerAElhity/tamer/readme.md

 Install the below
 * postgresql
 * create database named "testdb" and install pgvector and PL/Python extensions
+* change the db username and password in the rag2.py and uploaded_files2.py
 * run process_files_in_directory.sql and augmented_response.sql to create PL/Python functions on testdb
 * python3
 * pip